USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 VS Code has a registered tunnel extension that allows users to securely work on projects hosted on remote machines without SSH.
 The tunnel extension creates a secure and encrypted connection between your local computer and a remote machine.

+If you're unfamiliar with Remote Tunnels, see the [VS Code Remote Tunnels documentation](https://code.visualstudio.com/docs/remote/tunnels/)

 **Why use a registered tunnel for VS Code?**

 *  **Easy access:** There is no need for SSH keys or network configuration to connect to development environments remotely.